justintocco/EquiMOT/README.md

 <a name="generate"></a>
 # Generate .pkl Annotation Dictionary
-Run `data_loader.py` to generate the EquiMOT-compatible version of the PIE database.
+Run `data_loader.py` to generate the EquiMOT-compatible version of PIE annotations.
 The `.pkl` dictionary file will be cached and should only need to be generated once.